A complete step-by-step guide to integrate WordPress SAML SSO with Keycloak for secure Single Sign-On authentication.

 - Logout Service Redirect Binding URL (Optional): Use the Single Logout URL from plugin SP Metadata Section.

-- Add Mappers for Sending User Attributes:
+Adding Mappers for User Attributes

 - Go to Client Scopes Tab, select your application, and click Add predefined mapper.